1922 British Mount Everest expedition: Planned climbing route

-For the British expeditions before World War II, Everest was only climbable from the north out of Tibet as the southern side in Nepal was closed to Western foreigners at the time.
+When this expedition was being planned, Everest was only able to be climbed from the north out of Tibet because the southern side in Nepal was closed to Western foreigners.
 Mallory had discovered a "makeable" route in 1921 from the Lhakpa La to the north face of the mountain and further to the summit.
-This route begins at the Rongbuk Glacier, then leads through the rough valley of the eastern Rongbuk Glacier and then to the icy eastern slopes of the North Col. From there the exposed ridges of North Ridge and Northeast Ridge allow an access in direction of the summit pyramid.
+This route begins at the Rongbuk Glacier, then leads through the rough valley of the eastern Rongbuk Glacier and then to the icy eastern slopes of the North Col, after which the exposed ridges of North Ridge and Northeast Ridge allow an access in direction of the summit pyramid.
 A severe climbing hindrance, at the time an unknown obstacle, was the so-called Second Step at 8605 m, one of three breaks in slope on the upper northeast ridge.
-This step is approximately 30 m high and has a slope of more than 70 degrees, with a final wall of nearly seven vertical meters.
+This step is approximately 30 m high and has a slope of more than 70 degrees, with a final wall of nearly seven vertical metres.
 From there the ridge route leads to the summit, by lengthy but gentle slopes.
 (The first official successful climb on this route was the Chinese ascent of 1960).
-Alternatively the British checked a route via the north wall flanks of the mountain and to ascend by the later so called Norton Couloir to the Third Step and to the summit.
+The British also investigated a route via the north wall flanks of the mountain and to ascend by the later so called Norton Couloir to the Third Step and to the summit.
 (This route was used by Reinhold Messner on his first solo ascent in 1980).